May 10th is National Asian American, Native Hawaiian, & Pacific Islander Mental Health Day

 In 2021, Rep. Judy Chu (CA-27) introduced the first congressional resolution to recognize May 10th as Asian American, Native Hawaiian, and Pacific Islander Mental Health Day.
 This resolution calls upon Members of Congress to promote national awareness of mental health issues unique to the Asian American, Native Hawaiian, and Pacific Islander (AANHPI) community and urges State and local health agencies across the nation to improve the quality and availability of mental health services for this population.

 We acknowledge National AANHPI Mental Health Day will look different for everyone.
-For other community partners across the country, centering AANHPI mental health is taking the form of free mental health service offerings by AANHPI providers, mental health days for AANHPI community organizations, mental health advocacy, educational events, cultural celebrations, and more.
-See below for ways you can celebrate National AANHPI Mental Health Day and various events and organizations you can connect with around AANHPI mental health!
+For our community partners across the country, centering AANHPI mental health is taking the form of free mental health service offerings, mental health days, advocacy efforts, educational events, cultural celebrations, and more.

 1